EOSource/EOSource/README.md

 ## I get pthread error, i get struct timespec error, i get some error?!!?

 please Uninstall all codeblocks and remove any settings you have applied in Global Compiler Settings and restart from step 1.
-This guide will only work with the correct versions and links and settings
+This guide will only work with the correct versions and links and settings and is made for 32-bit only!

 ---